lichtungnitro/automatic-parakeet/content/_index.md

 - LLM philosopher
 - LLM game, gambling, constellation experiments

+My philosophy is imple which looks like:

+- Stay private, work hard and dress well
+- Eat healthy and talk less
+- Do more, live life once, be kind and stay humble
+- Avoid drama, keep chasing goals

 If that sounds interesting, have a look around and check out my latest posts.

 <ul>